alexmgrant/think/README.md

 - only positive numbers starting at 0 are accepted. no other values will work.
 - I started the count at 0. (that way the user can submit a number or start with `/next`)
+- `-0` will set the identifier to 0.
+I consider it a happy path for the user.

 ### Shortcuts/Compromises made